Axel-ex/Rust-Weather-Station/README.md

 - **Multiple Sensors**: Supports various sensors for comprehensive weather data collection.
 - **MQTT Integration**: Data is published to an MQTT broker, making it easy to integrate with IoT platforms like Home Assistant.
 - **Interrupt Handling**: Uses GPIO interrupts to handle events such as wind speed changes and rainfall detection.
-- **Light sleep mode**: the esp32 is configured to enter light sleep mode as much as he can to save up battery power.
+- **Deep sleep mode**: the esp32 is configured to enter deep sleep mode as much as he can to save up battery power.

 ### Implementation